 Risk factors for cardiovascular disease are known and many of them are modifiable.
-Take steps to improve your chances of beating heart disease.
-If your heart health needs attention – speak to your GP about a referral to HeartCare Partners.
+Take steps to improve your chances of beating heart disease and prioritise your health this year.
+If your heart health needs attention, speak to your GP about a referral to HeartCare Partners.

 As one of Queensland’s largest providers of cardiac care, HeartCare Partners provides comprehensive cardiology services through the widest network of cardiac clinics across Brisbane and regional Queensland.

 See our list of locations here or call (07) 3858 8690 for further information.

 HeartCare Partners wishes you a healthy and joyous festive season.

 HeartCare Partners practices will be closed on the following dates.

 In addition to the above dates, HeartCare Partners at Mount Ommaney will be closed from 27 December 2017 to 3 January 2018.

 HeartCare Wide Bay will be closed from 18 December 2017 to 4 January 2018